kbsecret/kbsecret/README.md

 dev-team

 # add an environment record to the dev-team session
-$ kbsecret new environment api-key API_KEY 0xBADBEEF -s dev-team
+$ kbsecret new environment api-key -s dev-team Variable?
+Value?

 # list all records under the dev-team session
 $ kbsecret list -s dev-team